optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 - neldermead
 - bobyqa

-Once the user arrives at an algorithm, an instance of `Algorithm` is returned.
-This instance will be passed to `minimize` or `maximize`.
-Thus, in `minimize` and `maximize` we know the exact type we receive and do not have to make a distinction between built-in and user provided algorithms.
+Once the user arrives at an algorithm, a subclass of `Algorithm` is returned.
+This class will be passed to `minimize` or `maximize`.
+Passing configured instances of an `Algorithm`s will be discussed in [Algorithm Options](algorithm-options).

 In practice we would have a lot more algorithms and a lot more categories.
 Some categories might be mutually exclusive, in that case the second category is omitted